This policy has been updated on and is effective as of July 1, 2023.

 If you have already been selected for inclusion in a Habitat for Humanity marketing campaign at the time you requested to not receive such information, we may be unable to remove you from that campaign within these time periods.

-If you are a resident of the European Economic Area and your country has adopted the provisions of the GDPR, you have the right to request a copy of the personal information we hold about you, to have any inaccuracies corrected, and to have any personal information deleted from our systems (a “Subject Access Request” or “SAR”).
+If you are a resident of the European Economic Area and your country has adopted the provisions of the GDPR, you have the right to request a copy of the Personal Information we hold about you, to have any inaccuracies corrected, and to have any Personal Information deleted from our systems (a “Subject Access Request” or “SAR”).
 In line with standard guidelines for these requests, we will require you to prove your identity with two pieces of approved identification.
 We will respond to such requests within 30 days of receipt.

-XI.
-How Habitat for Humanity keeps your data safe
+X. How Habitat for Humanity keeps your data safe